anki2jain/anki2jain/README.md

 - 🔭 I'd worked on fastify, adonis (node js frameworks), python
 - 🌱 I’m currently learning devops technologies
 - 💬 Ask me about engineering stuff
-- 📫 How to reach me: mail me at jain2anki@gmail.com or 8650605941
+- 📫 How to reach me: mail me at jain2anki@gmail.com
 <!--- You can also find me on: -->

 <!--- 😄 Pronouns: ...